 Vernakalant was shown to provide relief of atrial fibrillation symptoms consistent with conversion to sinus rhythm.

-No significant differences in safety or effectiveness were observed based on age, gender, use of rate control medications, use of antiarrhythmic medications, use of warfarin, history of ischaemic heart disease, renal impairment or expression of the cytochrome P450 2D6 enzyme.
+No significant differences in safety or effectiveness were observed based on age, gender, use of rate control medicinal products, use of antiarrhythmic medicinal products, use of warfarin, history of ischaemic heart disease, renal impairment or expression of the cytochrome P450 2D6 enzyme.

-Treatment with vernakalant did not affect the response rate to electrical cardioversion (including the median number of shocks or joules required for successful cardioversion) in cases when attempted within 2 to 24 hours of study medicine administration.
+Treatment with vernakalant did not affect the response rate to electrical cardioversion (including the median number of shocks or joules required for successful cardioversion) in cases when attempted within 2 to 24 hours of study medicinal product administration.